 Ank Santens is a partner in the international arbitration group of White & Case LLP, based in the New York office.

-In her over a decade of experience in international arbitration, clients have said:
+In her over a decade of experience in international arbitration, clients and leading directories have said:

 "Ank Santens showed a dedication and commitment [I have] rarely encountered.
 You can be sure she will really fight for [your case] with all her resources.
 She also seems to really enjoy her job."
 (GAR 100, 2010)

 "Garry Kasparov … [t]he former chess world champion said the [team led by Ms. Santens] displayed 'a combination of big-picture understanding and management of the smallest details despite heavy time pressure'.
 'I would never consider going to any other firm.'"
 (GAR 100, 2011)